 Celebration Chase Past Winners

 Here are the Celebration Chase past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Each row details the race year, the winning horse, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Celebration Chase are also displayed, along with the starting price at which the horse was sent off.

 Where have the winning runners come from?